Droplr/aws-env/README.md

 aws-env - Secure way to handle environment variables in Docker
 ------------------------

-aws-env is a small utility that tries to solve problem of passing environment variables to applications in a secure way, especially in Docker containers.
+**aws-env** is a small utility that tries to solve problem of passing environment variables to applications in a secure way, especially in a Docker containers.
+It uses [AWS Parameter Store](https://aws.amazon.com/ec2/systems-manager/parameter-store/) to securely store applications' configuration -- ideal for storing all kind of secrets.

+**You can use it in two ways:**

-It uses [AWS Parameter Store](https://aws.amazon.com/ec2/systems-manager/parameter-store/) to populate environment variables while starting application inside the container.
+1. Populate environment variables while starting application inside the docker container (default)
+2. Generate .env file (--format=dotenv)

 ## Usage